#

 PersistenceRegistry.initCache(props);

-If you want save the cache between restarts you can add the ucumate-persistence
+If you want save the cache between restarts you can add the ucumate-persistence module that ships with a sqlite database

 by default.
 When the app starts everything from the data storage will be loaded into the cache.